Joao-mello-ferrari/find-your-recipe/README.md

 * Launch Docker container with MongoDB with `docker compose up -d`
 * Run seeds with `npm run seed`
 * Start server with `npm run start`
+* Will need a .env to run the project, ask to project owner

 ## Frontend
 * Clone the repo